Presidential Hotel Haunts, Where the U.S. Presidents Stay

 The Nation’s Capitol

-Washington D.C. is home to the Madison Hotel, looking fresh after a $22 million redesign.
-President JFK attended its 1963 opening, and the Madison continues to be the hotel of choice for presidents, diplomats, world leaders, and international delegates.
+Washington, D.C., is home to Le Méridien (formerly the Madison Hotel), looking fresh after a $22 million redesign.
+President JFK attended the hotel’s 1963 opening, and Le Méridien continues to be the hotel of choice for presidents, diplomats, world leaders, and international delegates.

-Through the 2012 Presidential Inauguration in January, the PostScript, the Madison Hotel’s lobby bar, invites guests to raise their glasses by ordering two politically-themed cocktails: Massachusetts Mule or The Great Debate.
-Fans of the Madison’s Facebook page are invited to create and submit a third cocktail, and the winner of The Madison’s Political Cocktail Party will receive a weekend stay at The Madison.
-The winning recipe will also be served during the week of inauguration.
+Through the 2012 Presidential Inauguration in January, the PostScript, Le Méridien’s lobby bar, invites guests to raise their glasses by ordering two politically-themed cocktails: Massachusetts Mule or The Great Debate.

 Photos courtesy of Xanterra Parks & Resorts, Fairmont Hotels & Resorts, Destination Hotels & Resorts, and the Brown Palace Hotel.